wcho21/jalt/docs/04-more-comparison-based-sorts.md

 - Can we build stacks and queues using a priority queue?
   If so, what kind of "priority" do they use?

+## Properties of sorting algorithms

+A sorting algorithm is **stable** if it keeps the relative order.
+Merge sort is stable.

+*Exercises*

+- What makes merge sort stable?
+(See merging step that combines sorted deck from two sub decks.)